 When you have excellent credit, you get the best terms and conditions available.
-Clearly, it’s important to have the best credit report and score possible so you can keep your interest payments low.
+Clearly, it’s important to have the best credit possible so you can keep your interest payments low.

-So what exactly is in your credit report and how does it affect your score?
+So what exactly is on your credit report and how does it affect your score?
 Here’s how it shakes down.

 The biggest chunk of your credit score is determined by how well you pay your bills each month; in fact, it accounts for a whopping 35% of your credit score!
 You’ll see this history listed on your credit report through different accounts you’ve had over the last seven years.

 Under every loan, credit card, or mortgage you’ve had, you’ll see how much you’ve paid each month for an extended period of time compared to how much the monthly bill totaled.

 Other creditors like cell phone carriers or utility companies can report late payments, but they typically don’t report on-time payments.